syncfusion-content/wpf-docs/wpf/SyntaxEditor/Text-Navigation.md

 ## Keyboard Navigation

-The following keyboard shortcuts are supported for cursor navigation in SyntaxEditor.
+The following keyboard shortcuts are supported for cursor navigation in Syntax Editor.

 <table>
 <tr>